guildai/guild.ai/pages/cheatsheets/guildfile.md

 ```

 If a module is defined in a sub-directory, precede the module name
-with the path.
+with the path:

 ``` yaml
 train:
   main: src/train
 ```

-Provide arguments to a module as needed.
+Provide arguments to a module as needed:

 ``` yaml
 train: